-I found the communication response times to be slow at times.
-I can remember a time where email response times were five business days.
+I found the communication response times to be slower.
+Hopefully, things have changed for the better now but I remember when email response times were five business days or more.

 Disclaimers: I’m not paid by or employed by any of the companies I write about.
 In most cases I have invested or continue to invest my own money through these companies.
 The sign up links on this website are referral links.
 When you sign up for an account through my website, I receive a referral fee directly from the companies, at no cost to you.
 Your support enables me to continue to operate the Financial Thing website.
 You can read more about my referral links here.

 This unbiased RebuildingSociety.com review is for information purposes only and should not be considered investment advice.
 Opinions expressed in this RebuildingSociety.com review are based upon my investing experiences.
 All information was deemed to be correct at the time of writing.
 Peer to peer lending contains risks so never invest more than you can afford to lose.